 17.12.11.
 Latimer Sq / Gloucester St N view, weedy, Charlie B's Backpackers demolition site, weedy, Wilson carparks, Madras St

-I trekked E along Armagh St to Barbadoes St crossing: Ghost houses were red stickered.
-Two street cnrs, 2 quake demolition sites, one site had a pile of quake rubbish, next to a mural.
+I trekked east along Armagh St to Barbadoes St crossing: Ruined-houses were red-stickered.
+On two street corners, there were two demolition-sites, one site had a pile of rubbish next to a mural.

 17.12.11.
 DANGER KEEP OUT.
 White, plastic, tape cordon.
 Quake trashed, yellow stickered, abandoned house, Armagh St, nr Barbadoes St crossing